hackerboypk/Placement/AWS interview_que.md

 network interface ?
 An elastic network interface is a logical networking component in a VPC that represents a virtual network card.
 It can include the following attributes: A primary private IPv4 address from the IPv4 address range of your VPC.
 One or more secondary private IPv4 addresses from the IPv4 address range of your VPC.

+Load Balancer:
+a load balancer is a service that distributes incoming traffic among multiple EC2 instances in order to improve availability, scalability, and fault tolerance. types of load balancers for EC2:
+    Application Load Balancer (ALB): This type of load balancer is ideal for routing traffic to multiple HTTP/HTTPS servers based on the content of the request.
+ALBs can route traffic based on URL path, host header, and query string parameters, among other factors.

+   Network Load Balancer (NLB): This type of load balancer is designed to handle high levels of traffic and is ideal for TCP and UDP traffic.
+NLBs can handle millions of requests per second and can route traffic based on IP protocol data.

+   Gateway Load Balancer (GWLB) is a service that allows you to route traffic to a specific IP address or port within your VPC (Virtual Private Cloud).
+GWLB is designed to handle high volumes of external network traffic and provides a scalable, highly available solution for routing traffic to multiple resources such as EC2 instances, container-based applications, and NAT gateways.

+GWLB operates at the application layer (Layer 7) of (OSI) model and can route traffic based on a variety of factors such as HTTP headers, source IP addresses, and SSL/TLS certificates.

+Both types of load balancers can automatically scale up or down based on the incoming traffic, making them a powerful tool for ensuring high availability and scalability in your AWS EC2 infrastructure.

 do it again and solve the errors
 ==============================================================================================================================